TimHanewich/Misc-Articles/private-data-llm/readme.md

 Thus, **to use private data with an LLM (construct chatbot-like experiences that use your private data), you must develop a mechanism that will search for relevant data, read that data, prepare that data, and append that data to the user prompt with some instructions, and then prompt an LLM service via an API call**.
 We will explore what a portion of this looks like below:

 ## Data Humanization
 As mentioned above, data must be selected and prepared to be included in a prompt to an LLM.
-While LLMs are very capable of interpreting and deciphering meaning from a jumbled mess, it is in our best interest to *transform* the data to a state that is more explicitly meaningful, allowing the LLM to better "understand" the data and use this in its response (avoid hallucinations, bad responses, etc).
+While LLMs are very capable of interpreting and deciphering meaning from a jumbled mess, it is in our best interest to *transform* the data to a state that is more explicitly meaningful, allowing the LLM to better "understand" the data and use this in its response (avoid hallucinations, bad responses, etc.).

 Take for example, a raw data payload that looks like this (in JSON):
 ```